 Year Groups

 Each year group has a team consisting of form tutors, a Head of Year and an Assistant Head of Year.
 This team moves with the student from Year 7 to Year 11 allowing time for the building of relationships and trust.
-In addition, there are non-teaching pastoral staff: Julie Laycock (Wellbeing Manager) and Sam Brazier (Attendance & Behaviour Manager).
-The team tracks the academic progress of each student and they liaise with Lawrence Foster (Deputy Headteacher Behaviour & Attendance) and Claudia Follano (Assistant Headteacher for Student Wellbeing) as well as the Heads of Department in order to ensure that appropriate interventions are in place to support our students.
+In addition, there are non-teaching pastoral staff to aid our students: Julie Laycock (Wellbeing Manager), Sam Brazier (Pastoral Manager) and Safina Malik (Pastoral).
+The team tracks the academic progress of each student and is overseen by Lawrence Foster (Deputy Headteacher Behaviour & Attendance) and Claudia Omar (Assistant Headteacher for Student Wellbeing) as well as the Heads of Department in order to ensure that appropriate interventions are in place to support our students.

 The team closely monitors and supports the emotional wellbeing of the students in their year group.